nsh240/shopping-cart/README.md

 pip install -r requirements.txt
 ```
 ### Configuring Environment Variables
-You can configure the local tax rate in the .env file by updating the value of the tax_rate field, as shown below
+You can configure the local tax rate in a .env file by updating the value of the tax_rate field, as shown below
 ```
 TAX_RATE=<your tax rate here as a decimal>
 ```